INSTRUCTIONS FOR PRESENTERS

-The detailed schedule of presentations should be ready and published on the event website by beginning of September
+The detailed schedule of presentations should be ready and published on the event website by mid of August

 For oral presenters

 You shall load your Powerpoint presentation onto the Ex Ordo platform before the conference, you will receive an email to announce when this step will be available.
 You shall also bring a copy of your presentation to the conference on a USB stick as a backup.